 Is gravitational a force

 The force of gravity is a non-contact force.
-There is no need for a to uch with an item for force of gravity to act.
-Gravity applies on all objects at all times, even when they are not in any form of contact with the ground.
+There is no need to touch an item for the force of gravity to act.
+Gravity applies to all objects at all times, even when they are not in any form of contact with the ground.